-We spent between 7 and 10 hours at each of the three call centres where we observed work practices, listened in on 9-1-1 calls and conducted in situ interviews.
-Call takers answered the 9-1-1 calls while dispatchers monitored the incoming call needs through a Computer Aided Dispatch system and used a radio system to dispatch the appropriate responder.
+We spent between 7 and 10 hours at each of the call centres where we observed work practices, listened in on calls and conducted in situ interviews.
+Call takers answered the calls while dispatchers monitored the incoming call needs through a CAD system and used a radio system to dispatch the appropriate responder.
 Sometimes a call taker performed both call taking and dispatch operations.
 Other times a person was dedicated to one or the other job.
-The majority of our sporadically interviews occurred throughout observations; at times there were lulls between calls of 15-20 minutes, which facilitated our in situ interviews.
+The majority of our interviews occurred sporadically throughout our observations; at times there were lulls between calls of 15-20 minutes, which facilitated our in situ interviews.
 Nine interviews were conducted in private rooms away from the call taker's desk in order to ask more in-depth questions without the distraction of incoming calls.
 During our observations, we watched and listened to how call takers and dispatchers worked, what software and hardware systems they used, how they organized their work and work area, how they maintained situation awareness and what they asked callers during calls.
 Our interview questions focused on two main areas.